 How to Cook Malay Chicken Rendang

-In Malaysia, chicken rendang is cooked with a variety of spices, coconut milk, and kerisik.
+However, you don't need to wait for the Eid Festival to serve this meal; it's also wonderful for a family dinner on the weekend.
+The dish is cooked with a variety of spices, coconut milk, and kerisik.
 In the end, the sauce thickens as the chicken becomes tender and moist on the inside.
-This dish is perfect for a family dinner on the weekend.
-Have it with steamed white rice or bread.
+Serve it with steamed white rice or bread.
 Yummy!

 For making the kerisik: